neurodivergence/neurodivergence/README.md

 bipolar II comorbid bpd

 dni:
-- past exes who ARE adults. i can forgive teens (13-18) for their actions, they're learning from their mistakes. its wrong but its alright
+- past exes who ARE adults. i can forgive teens (13-18) for their actions, they're learning from their mistakes. its wrong but its alright. i do not CARE you hoover me
 - i am strange, i do not want to act normal. i have tolerance acting normal now
 - youre free to vent your problems to me. im mental health advocate, you can talk my busy life yayaya